Working with mini-apps

-Once you are happy with the design of your mini-app you can promote it via the Publish button in the right hand sidebar, which will make it visible for users in the mini-app gallery.
-This means that your new mini-app will be pushed into the default view of mini-apps, making it visible to all members of your workspace, and providing single click on ‘Run´running of the mini-app.
+Once you are happy with the design of your mini-app you can promote it via the ‘Publish’ button in the right hand sidebar, which will make it visible for users in the mini-app gallery.
+This means that your new mini-app will be pushed into the default view of mini-apps, making it visible to all members of your workspace, and allowing them to run them by clicking the ‘Run’ button.

 Running a mini-app

-Clicking the Run button on a published mini-app from within the Mini-apps tab list will open that mini-app in its own dedicated Application tab.
-From here you can also navigate around all published mini-apps using either the Previous and Next buttons, or by directly selecting another mini-app using the list in the right hand sidebar.
+Clicking the ‘Run’ button on a published mini-app from within the Mini-apps tab will open that mini-app in its own dedicated ‘Application’ tab.
+From here you can also navigate around all published mini-apps using either the ‘Previous’ and ‘Next’ buttons, or by directly selecting another mini-app using the list in the right-hand sidebar.